GaryThisSide1/Open-data-community-lego/README.md

 ```
 If the anomaly score more towards the negative its a outlier.

-all the address in the climate_grant_votes which had the anomaly score less than -1 i uploaded them to the ocean protocol [here](www.google.com)
+all the address in the climate_grant_votes which had the anomaly score less than -1 i uploaded them to the ocean protocol [here](www.google.com).

+This code can be very easily modified to take a address of a person as a input and tell which anomaly score it has to decide if the address is a part of a sybil attack